-Corporate and Non-Profit (Founder/Director/Public Relations/Programming/Development)
+Corporate and Non-Profit

 Tailinh has been behind the camera shooting photos and film for over 10 years.
 Much of her work is focused on capturing the vibrancy and resiliency of Native American people today.
 Her photos of two major Native American art markets have been published worldwide.
 The Warrior Project, a collection of photos of Native American youth and the environment has received international attention and the series continues to be impactful.
-Bringing these types of photo projects to communities that have not traditionally had a voice in the media or the mainstream is profound.
-A positive and accurate representation of an evolving and contemporary Indigenous people is an important element in the fight preserve our cultural values and ancestral ways.
+Bringing these types of photo projects to communities that have not traditionally had a voice in the media or the mainstream is powerful.
+A positive and accurate representation of an evolving and contemporary Indigenous people is important in the fight to preserve cultural values and ancestral ways.

 Actor in Film and Television

 Tailinh has over 25 years of experience in film, television, and printwork.
 She's had the opportunity to travel the world, work with renowned actors, and study with some of acting's highest regarded teachers.
 Most recently noted for her role as Paloma on the successful series Manhattan WGN, she spent the past ten years working in New Mexico's thriving film industry.
 Tailinh currently works in the Philadelphia film and television market.

 - CBS Schoolbreak Special - My Indian Summer

 - Walker, Texas Ranger